Modern Slavery Act Statement

 - the Norwegian Transparency Act (“Norwegian Act”),

-- the Swiss Ordinance on Due Diligence and Transparency in relation to Minerals and Metals from Conflict-Affected Areas and Child Labor (“VSoTr”)1, and
+- the Swiss Ordinance on Due Diligence and Transparency in relation to Minerals and Metals from Conflict-Affected Areas and Child Labor (“VSoTr”)1 , and

-- the Canadian Fighting Against Forced Labor and Child Labor in Supply Chains Act (“Canadian Act” and, collectively, the “Acts”).
+- the Canadian Fighting Against Forced Labor and Child Labor in Supply Chains Act (“Canadian Act” and, collectively, the “Acts”

 Organization Structure

-Thermo Fisher Scientific is the world leader in serving science.
+Thermo Fisher is the world leader in serving science.
 Our Mission is to enable our customers to make the world healthier, cleaner and safer.
-Whether our customers are accelerating life sciences research, solving complex analytical challenges, increasing productivity in their laboratories, improving patient health through diagnostics or the development and manufacture of life-changing therapies, we are here to support them.
+Whether our customers are accelerating life sciences medicines, solving complex analytical challenges, increasing productivity in their laboratories, improving patient health through diagnostics or the development and manufacture of life-changing therapies, we are here to support them.
 Our global team delivers an unrivaled combination of innovative technologies, purchasing convenience and pharmaceutical services through our industry-leading brands, including Thermo Scientific, Applied Biosystems, Invitrogen, Fisher Scientific, Unity Lab Services, Patheon and PPD.

 We report our business in four segments - Life Sciences Solutions, Analytical Instruments, Specialty Diagnostics, and Laboratory Products and Biopharma Services.